johnmoses/zero-to-hero-dsa/trees/README.md

 ## Binary Search Tree

+A binary search tree (BST), a special form of a binary tree, satisfies the binary search property:

+- The value in each node must be greater than (or equal to) any values stored in its left subtree.
+- The value in each node must be less than (or equal to) any values stored in its right subtree.

+One of the biggest advantages of Binary Search Trees is that operations like search, delete, and insert are fast and done without having to shift values in memory.

 A binary tree can be traversed in preorder, inorder, postorder or level-order.
 Among these traversal methods, preorder, postorder and level-order traversal are suitable to be extended to an N-ary tree.

 ## AVL Tree